-- F. Corrective measures necessary to correct any noncompliance shall be instituted as expeditiously as possible, but no later than thirty (30) calendar days after the district's written response to the complainant, unless otherwise agreed to by the complainant. - G. A complainant may appeal the superintendent or designee's decision to a hearing officer designated by the district to hear the appeal by filing a written notice of appeal with the superintendent on or before the tenth (10th) calendar day from the date the complainant received the superintendent or designee's response.
-The hearing officer shall not have been involved in the initial complaint or investigation. - H. Upon receipt of an appeal, the hearing officer shall provide a written appeal decision to the complainant in a timely manner, not to exceed thirty (30) calendar days from the date the district received the appeal, unless otherwise agreed to by the complainant.
-The appeal decision will include notice of the complainant's right to file a complaint with the superintendent of public instruction under WAC 392-190-075.
-The decision of the hearing officer will be provided in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency in accordance with Title VI.
-The decision of the hearing officer will include notice of the complainant's right to file a complaint with the Office of the Superintendent of Public Instruction.
-The district will send a copy of the appeal decision to the Office of the Superintendent of Public Instruction. - I. In the event a complainant disagrees with the appeal decision of the hearing officer or if the district fails to comply with the procedures in WAC 392-190-065 or 392-190-070, the complainant may file a complaint with the Office of the Superintendent of Public Instruction under WAC 392-190-075.
-A complaint must be received by the Office Superintendent of Public Instruction within twenty (20) calendar days after the complainant received the hearing officer's written appeal decision.
+- J. Corrective measures necessary to correct any noncompliance shall be instituted as expeditiously as possible, but no later than thirty (30) calendar days after the district's written response to the parties, unless otherwise agreed to by the complainant. - K. Any party may appeal the superintendent or designee's decision to a hearing officer designated by the district to hear the appeal by filing a written notice of appeal with the superintendent on or before the tenth (10th) calendar day from the date the parties received the superintendent or designee's response.
+The hearing officer shall not have been involved in the initial complaint or investigation. - L. Upon receipt of an appeal, the hearing officer shall provide a written appeal decision to the parties in a timely manner, not to exceed thirty (30) calendar days from the date the district received the appeal, unless otherwise agreed to by the parties.
+The appeal decision will include notice of the parties' right to file a complaint with the superintendent of public instruction under WAC 392-190-075.
+The decision of the hearing officer will be provided in a language the parties can understand, which may require language assistance for a party with limited-English proficiency in accordance with Title VI.
+The decision of the hearing officer will include notice of the parties' right to file a complaint with the Office of the Superintendent of Public Instruction.
+The district will send a copy of the appeal decision to the Office of the Superintendent of Public Instruction. - M. In the event a party disagrees with the appeal decision of the hearing officer or if the district fails to comply with the procedures in WAC 392-190-065 or WAC 392-190-070, that party may file a complaint with the Office of the

+Superintendent of Public Instruction under WAC 392-190-075.
+A complaint must be received by the Office Superintendent of Public Instruction within twenty (20) calendar days after the parties received the hearing officer's written appeal decision.

 - A. The district may offer mediation, at its expense, to resolve a complaint at any time during the complaint procedure.
 Mediation: - 1.
 Must be voluntary; - 2.
-Requires the agreement of the district and the complainant; - 3.
-May be terminated by either party during the mediation process; - 4.
-Cannot be used to deny or delay a complainant's right to utilize the complaint procedure; and

-- 5. Be conducted by a qualified and impartial mediator, who is not an employee of the district or providing services to a student who is the subject of the mediation. - B. If the parties resolve the complaint through mediation, the parties may execute a legally binding agreement that: - 1.
-Sets forth the resolution; - 2.
+Requires the agreement of the district and all parties; - 3.
+May be terminated by any party during the mediation process; - 4.
+Cannot be used to deny or delay a complainant's right to utilize the complaint procedure; and - 5.
+Be conducted by a qualified and impartial mediator, who is not an employee of the district or providing services to a student who is the subject of the mediation. - B. If the parties resolve the complaint through mediation, the parties may execute a legally binding agreement that: - 1.
+Sets forth the resolution: - 2.
 States that all discussions that occurred during the mediation process will remain confidential and not be used as evidence in any future complaint, due process hearing, or civil proceeding; and - 3.
-Is signed by both the complainant and a district representative. - C. The complainant and district may agree to extend the complaint timelines to pursue mediation.
+Is signed by all the parties and a district representative. - C. The parties and district may agree to extend the complaint timelines to pursue mediation.